Best Socks for Work Boots in 2026

 Do moisture-wicking socks help inside waterproof boots?

-Best sock height for 8–10″ shafts?
+What sock height works best for 8–10″ work boots?

 How often should I replace work socks?